awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 - Statistical Independence : UNet, which is trained to predict true noise by measuring independent noise from the same input data, can predict the real signals(Noise2Noise).

 ### Idea
-There are many methods on how to denoise images from traditional methods such as smoothness to methods using convolutional neural nets such as UNets recently.
+There are many methods on how to denoise images like traditional methods such as smoothness or using convolutional neural nets such as UNets recently.
 However, these methods were possible only when we know the noise property in advance or there was a clean image.
-So in this paper, they propsed the denoising method based on ‘self-supervision’ rather than the supervised learning method
+So in this paper, they propsed the denoising method based on `self-supervision` rather than the supervised learning method

 ## 3. Method
 ### - classic denoiser vs donut denoiser